Alp Arslan

-Alp Arslan was the second Sultan of the Seljuk Empire and great-grandson of Seljuk, the eponymous founder of the dynasty.
-He greatly expanded the Seljuk territory and consolidated his power, defeating rivals to the south and northwest, and his victory over the Byzantines at the Battle of Manzikert, in 1071, ushered in the Turkoman settlement of Anatolia.
-For his military prowess and fighting skills, he obtained the name Alp Arslan, which means "Heroic Lion" in Turkish.
+Alp Arslan, born Muhammad Alp Arslan bin Dawud Chaghri, was the second sultan of the Seljuk Empire and great-grandson of Seljuk, the eponymous founder of the dynasty and the empire.
+He greatly expanded Seljuk territories and consolidated his power, defeating rivals to the south, east and northwest.
+His victory over the Byzantines at the Battle of Manzikert in 1071 ushered in the Turkoman settlement of Anatolia.

 Early life

-Alp Arslan was the son of Chaghri and nephew of Tughril, the founding Sultans of the Seljuk Empire.
+Historical sources differ about Alp Arslan's birth date.
+Some 12th- and 13th-century sources give 1032/1033 as his birth year, while later sources give 1030.
+According to İbrahim Kafesoğlu, the most likely date is 20 January 1029 (1 Muharram 420 AH), recorded by the medieval historian Ibn al-Athir.
+He was the son of Chaghri and nephew of Tughril, the founding sultans of the Seljuk Empire.
 His grandfather was Mikail, who in turn was the son of the warlord Seljuk.
 He was the father of numerous children, including Malik-Shah I and Tutush I. It is unclear who the mother or mothers of his children were.
 He was known to have been married at least twice.
 His wives included the widow of his uncle Tughril, a Kara-Khanid princess known as Aka or Seferiye Khatun, and the daughter or niece of Bagrat IV of Georgia (who would later marry his vizier, Nizam al-Mulk).
 One of Seljuk's other sons was the Turkic chieftain Arslan Isra'il, whose son, Kutalmish, contested his nephew's succession to the sultanate.
 Alp Arslan's younger brothers Suleiman ibn Chaghri and Qavurt were his rivals.
 Kilij Arslan, the son and successor of Suleiman ibn Kutalmish (Kutalmish's son, who would later become Sultan of Rûm), was a major opponent of the Franks during the First Crusade and the Crusade of 1101.

-Early career
+Campaigns and Battles

 Alp Arslan accompanied his uncle Tughril on campaigns in the south against the Fatimids while his father Chaghri remained in Khorasan.
 Upon Alp Arslan's return to Khorasan, he began his work in administration at his father's suggestion.
 While there, his father introduced him to Nizam al-Mulk, one of the most eminent statesmen in early Muslim history and Alp Arslan's future vizier.

+Defense of Tokharistan (1043–44)

+Taking advantage of the illness of the governor of Khorasan Chaghri, the Ghaznavid Sultan Mawdud attacked the Tokharistan region held by the Seljuks with the Ghaznavid army.
+Alp Arslan, who was in the city of Balkh at the time, defeated the Ghaznavids.
+A subsequent Ghaznavid attack was also repelled.
+The defeated Ghaznavids retreated, abandoning the places they had captured.
+Later, the Seljuk army, which launched an attack under the command of Alp Arslan and Chaghri Beg, captured the cities of Termez, Kubadhiyan, Vakhsh, Kunduz (Valvalic) held by the Ghaznavids and other Tokharistan lands held by the Ghaznavids.